 Applicants to UoPeople’s online Master of Education in Advanced Teaching (M.Ed.) complete a two-step application process.
 First, applicants complete an online application (described below).
 No admissions testing is required.
-After meeting the initial admissions requirements, applicants can be admitted to begin studying as early as the very next term.
+After meeting the initial admissions requirements, applicants can be accepted to begin studying as early as the very next term.

 While they are taking the first few courses, students complete the second step of the admissions process (described below).
 Those who successfully complete their courses may then be accepted to be Degree Seeking Students.
 In general, courses taken during the first phase can be accepted for credit towards one’s degree program after being accepted as a Degree-Seeking Student (DSS), so no time is lost on the path towards a degree.

 M.Ed.
 Admission Requirements:

 - Bachelor’s degree from a US accredited institution or an equivalent degree from an accredited international institution

 • Complete the online application

 • Pay the $60 non-refundable application fee.

 • Demonstration of English proficiency is required per the guidelines listed here.
 If you are not able to demonstrate English proficiency, then you will be required to complete English Composition 1 course in your first term, before continuing to study in the Foundation courses.